joseph-flinn/site/frontend/posts/engineering-portfolio-management-part4.md

 environment of product development teams quickly becomes unstable.
 Teams do not know what they are working on week-to-week because projects appear and disappear so quickly.
-Organizational capacity is often overloaded, causing project slip and quality issues to appear because key activities are omitted from the pressure to deliver (Kahn et al., p.
-157).
+Organizational capacity is often overloaded, causing project slip and quality issues to appear because key activities are omitted from the pressure to deliver (Kahn et al., p.157).
 This can result in degrading team performance and critical performance reviews of the teams and individuals trying to keep up on the constantly changing priorities.
 The quickly shifting priority projects often come at the expense of the projects that are tied to the continued success of the organization.
 Over a few years, this